 As more professional athletes have begun to talk about it over the last several years, platelet-rich plasma (PRP) therapy has gained recognition for its ability to treat musculoskeletal conditions and soft tissue injuries.
 Igor Turok, MD, of the Comprehensive Neurology and Pain Center of Connecticut specializes in regenerative medicine.
-The team offers platelet-rich plasma therapy to patients in Wallingford and Stamford, Connecticut who want relief from tendon, ligament, and muscle injuries, or degenerative joint conditions.
+The team offers platelet-rich plasma therapy to patients in Wallingford and Ridgefield, Connecticut who want relief from tendon, ligament, and muscle injuries, or degenerative joint conditions.
 Call the office or schedule an appointment online to see if PRP therapy is right for you.

 Platelet-rich plasma (PRP) therapy is a nonsurgical procedure that helps promote healing and relieves pain from damaged tendons, cartilage, or muscles.
 PRP therapy is also effective at treating chronic tendon pain and injuries as well as osteoarthritis: A degenerative form of arthritis that often attacks knee joints.